NiziL/esnpy/README.md

 Want to see some code in action ?
 Take a look at the `examples/` directory:
 - `MackeyGlass/` demonstrates how to learn to predict a time series
 - `TrajectoryClassification/` demonstrates how to learn to classify 2D trajectories

-## Tips & Tricks

-- Sparse matrices are usually way faster than dense matrix
-- Use `numpy.random.seed(seed)` before creating an ESN if you want to compare two indentical reservoir.

 ## Bibliography